orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

     fullPaths: isDevMode
 });</pre>

-Currently, these configuration files includes the a &#8220;config&#8221; function which is defined on the app&#8217;s namespace.
+Currently, these configuration files includes the a &#8220;config" function which is defined on the app's namespace.
 Although this is not the defacto way to define a separate configuration file, it is good enough for the purpose of this project.
 In a more scalable perspective, I would have created a file that exports a literal object or an angular module that can be consumed at config phase and then use it.

-This is the &#8220;**production.config.js**&#8221; that is loaded when the build process compiles the code for a release:
+This is the &#8220;**production.config.js**" that is loaded when the build process compiles the code for a release:

 <pre class="lang:js decode:true ">import angular from 'angular';